byu-cpe/ecen427/_labs/pit_hw.md

 After it is integrated:
   * Verify that all of the connections are hooked up properly by running 'Validate Design'
   * Make sure you compile a new bitstream.
 See [Compiling a New Bitstream]({% link _documentation/vivado.md %}#compiling-a-new-bitstream).

+Make sure to commit:
+  * Your changes to the ECEN 427 project.
+You will need to export the Tcl file for the project, overwriting the provided [ecen427.tcl](https://github.com/byu-cpe/ecen427_student/blob/main/hw/ecen427.tcl) file.
+  * Your new bitstream (both the .bit file and the .bin file).

 ## How to Get Started